Prince Friedrich of Saxe-Meiningen: Army and death

 After finishing his studies Prince Friedrich entered into the army.
 Just as he had at university while a lieutenant in Strassbourg he was not an active member of society focusing on the study of artillery.
 He was promoted to colonel in 1902, brigadier general in 1907 and major general in 1910 before retiring from the army in 1913.

 With the outbreak of the First World War in 1914, Prince Friedrich, despite suffering a broken arm a short while beforehand, returned to active service.
 He took the command of the 39th Reserve Infantry Brigade, part of the X Reserve Corps.
 The corps participated in the German invasion of Belgium.
-Unfortunately, Prince Friedrich was killed on 23 August.
+Prince Friedrich was killed on 23 August.
 His son Prince Georg, travelled to meet his father's regiment to discover his father's fate.
 He discovered his father had been struck by shrapnel or machine gun bullets when he left a house he was using as an observation post.
-One of his sons, Ernst Leopold followed his father three days later.
+One of his sons, Ernst Leopold was killed three days later.

 His body was brought to the College of the Sacred Heart of Charleroi where he was embalmed.
 His body was returned to Meiningen for burial.

 The American sculptor and Rome resident Moses Ezekiel created a bust of him.